ORLANDO - The players may be the same, but the tone is definitely different.

 The software giant went so far as to invite its key competitor to Sapphire.
 Ray Lane, who stepped down as Oracle's president and chief operating officer last July, gave his opinion of SAP live via Webcam during the morning keynote.
 Lane, now a partner at venture capital firm Kleiner Perkins Caufield & Byers, even took a softer tact himself, giving SAP products good marks.

-However, Lane did mention that the only real issue he sees at SAP is the management disagreements between
+However, Lane did mention that the only real issue he sees at SAP is the management disagreements between SAP's German headquarters and its U.S. subsidiary.
+"There's been a lot of turnover in North America because of internal strife," Lane said.

 While a few attendees said that they thought the openness expressed in the keynote was mere marketing hype, many were impressed by the tone set during the first day.